Discouraged Parents – Take Heart!

 Parenting is a Process

 Sometimes well-meaning teachers, in order to motivate you to love your children when they’re young, say, “You have to work hard with your kids because their self-concept is developed by the time they’re five years old.”
 But what if your child is six?
-Does that mean you’re doomed?
+Does that mean it’s too late?

 Some well-meaning teachers, in order to motivate you to teach your kids before they’re teens, say, “You have to work hard to teach convictions to your children because their value system is developed by the time they’re twelve years old.”
 But what if your child is 13?
 Does that mean it’s too late?

 Although these teachers have good intentions, they’re relying on a humanistic model of child development.
 On the other hand, we believe in a God who changes people at any age.
 He changes people at five and six, at twelve and thirteen.
-He even changes people at 35 or 45 years old, thank goodness.
+He even changes people at 35 or 45 or 55 years old, thank goodness.
 God is in the business of changing people at any age.

 It’s about Heart Change